nkeronkow/tolxanka/README.md

 Tolxanka
 ========

 The Tolxanka imageboard.
+Currently running on http://sepli.net

-This is not currently in production anywhere.
+This is not well tested and not currently in production anywhere else.
 Feel free to use it, but expect a fair amount of bugs.

 Features